apehex/tokun/articles/unicode.md

 It can be achieved with small changes to the transformer architecture, on the input and output layers.

-First, the input pipeline:
+### Input Pipeline

+The inputs are processed as follows:

 - the text is encoded using UTF-32-BE into a sequence of bytes (values in `[0 ..
 256[`)
 - each byte is embedded independently using a `(256, E)` kernel
 - the byte embeddings are merged by groups of size `T`

-Starting from the UTF-32-BE bytes, the process is:
+Starting from the UTF-32-BE bytes, and with `T = 2`:

 <img src=".images/composite/embeddings.png" width="100%" style="margin: auto;"/>

-In the configuration above, the embeddings of 8 bytes (2 characters) are merged into the input embeddings.

 `T` and `E` can be **chosen freely**: the token length could be 4, 8 or even 16.
 With a matching embedding dimension for the bytes, `T * E` is brought to the model dimension, say 4096.